mubastan/canny/README.md

 # canny
-Canny edge detection of grayscale and RGB color images, in Python
+Canny edge detection on grayscale and RGB color images, in Python

 Color Canny was adapted from the Matlab code of: